savinoda/Ph0wn202x-Writeups/Ph0wn-is-whatching-you/Ph0wn-is-watching-you.md

 Our goal is indeed to exploit the confusion between gunicorn and mitmproxy on the content-length and transfer-encoding headers.

 The only difference is that we need to also attach a session cookie that is probably used by the backend to keep track of the camera position.
-The requests to move left the camera are reported in the following picture
+The requests to move left the camera are reported in the following picture (thanks `La Brosse Adam` for providing it):

 <img src="6.png" width="700">